experimentarium/times/docs/part-2/08-damage-cost-function.md

 ## Variables

-There are only two sets of new variables in the damage cost formulation, VAR_DAM and VAR_OBJDAM, which are shown below in .
+There are only two sets of new variables in the damage cost formulation, VAR_DAM and VAR_OBJDAM, which are shown below in Table B-3.
 The variables VAR_DAM represent the steps in the emissions in each period.
 In the linearized formulation, there are DAM_STEP(\...,\'LO\') number of step variables on the lower side and DAM_STEP(\...\'UP\') number of step variables on the higher side of emissions.
 In addition, one step variable of type \'FX\' corresponds to the middle step that includes the reference level of emissions, and an optional additional step variable of type \'FX\' corresponds to the zero-damage fraction of emissions, as defined by the difference between DAM_BQTY(..) and DAM_VOC(\...,\'LO\').

 The variables VAR_OBJDAM represent the total discounted damage costs by region.
 The undiscounted costs in each period described in Section 2 are